arthur-ai/bench/docs/source/custom_scoring.md

         :param candidate_batch: candidate generations to score
         :param reference_batch: reference strings representing target outputs
         :param input_text_batch: optional corresponding inputs
-        :param context_batch: optional corresponding contexts, if needed by scoring method
+        :param context_batch: optional corresponding contexts, if needed by scorer
         """
         raise NotImplementedError
 ```
-To create a custom scorer, you need to implement the `name` and `run_batch` methods, and optionally override the `requires_reference` method if your scoring method doesn't require reference or target data.
+To create a custom scorer, you need to implement the `name` and `run_batch` methods, and optionally override the `requires_reference` method if your scorer doesn't require reference or target data.

 ## Contributing

-If you think you've got a useful scoring method, please consider [contributing](contributing.md)!
+If you think you've got a useful scorer, please consider [contributing](contributing.md)!